AN/MRN-1

 The AN/MRN-1 was an instrument approach localizer used by the Army Air Force during and after World War II.
-It was standardized on 3 July 1942.
-It replaced the SCR-241, and was a component of SCS-51.
+It was standardized on 3 July 1942 replacing the SCR-241, and was a component of SCS-51.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/MRN-1" designation represents the first design of an Army-Navy electronic device for ground mobile radio navigational aid.
 The JETDS system also now is used to name all Department of Defense electronic systems.

 Use

-The transmitter provides a signal to guide the RC-103 equipped aircraft to the centerline of a runway.
+The transmitter provided a signal to guide the RC-103 equipped aircraft to the centerline of a runway.
 The set radiates two intersecting field patterns, one of which is modulated at an audio frequency of 90 cycles per second, and the other at an audio frequency of 150 cycles per second.
-The shape of the radiated patterns is such that they intersect in a vertical plane called the "course", which can be oriented (by positioning the truck) to intersect the ground in a line which coincides with the center-line of a landing runway.
-The range of the equipment is a function of the elevation of the receiving antenna: approximately 40 miles at an elevation of 2,500 feet, 70 miles at 6,000 feet, and 100 miles at 10,000 feet.
-The transmitter, BC-751-A has a frequency range from 108.3 to 110.3 Mc. power output is 25 Watts.
+The shape of the radiated patterns were such that they intersected in a vertical plane called the "course", which could be oriented (by positioning the truck) to intersect the ground in a line which coincides with the center-line of a landing runway.
+The range of the equipment was a function of the elevation of the receiving antenna: approximately 40 mi at an elevation of 2,500 ft, 70 mi at 6,000 ft, and 100 mi at 10,000 ft.
+The transmitter, BC-751-A had a frequency range from 108.3 to 110.3 MHz with a power output of 25 Watts.